Ugly clothing, symbols and values

 Have you ever had a conversation and then a couple of hours later you come up with a much better way of stating your matter or a better phrasing?

-This feeling is shown to great effect in “The comeback” episode of Seinfeld.
+This feeling is shown to great effect in “The Comeback” episode of Seinfeld.

-I almost always have those kinds of revolutions after coaching gigs.
-Sometimes during the gig which is helpful because I then can change into something better.
-Sadly sometimes after the gig which just frustrates me since there's not much to do at that point.
-The story I'm about to tell you is of such an episode.
-It's from my, by far, biggest agile (brrrr...) roll-out task.
-To me it all ended in a big meeeh, but I know that some people there was happier when i left and I supposed that meant something. #### DISCLAIMER Below when I write "I" we actually...
+The story I’m about to tell you is of such an episode.
+It’s from my, by far, biggest agile (brrrr…) roll-out task.
+To me, it all ended in a big meh, but I know that some people there were happier when I left and I supposed that meant something.

 Read More